 Math 1050 requires successful completion of Secondary Math I, II, III with a grade of C or better AND a math ACT score of 23 or higher or an ALEKS score of 46 or higher

 Stats 1040 requires the successful completion of Secondary Math I, II, III with a grade of C or better or an ACT score of 19 or higher or an ALEKS score of 30 or higher

 Must be 11th and 12th-grade students; however, exceptions can be made for 10th graders whom parents and counselor feel are prepared for CTE concurrent enrollment courses

 Students must have a GPA of 2.0 in order to take CTE courses

 Getting Started – Four Easy Steps

 Please note that the application process must be done in one session.
-In order to prepare for this session parent and the student must have their email address, the student must have his/her social security number and you must be prepared to pay with a credit card/debit card.
-It is highly recommended that parents and student engage in the application process together.
+To prepare for this session parent and the student must have their email address, the student must have his/her social security number and you must be prepared to pay with a credit card/debit card.
+It is highly recommended that parents and students engage in the application process together.